Examples of the Impact Made by RDOs Include the Following:

 Supporting the Arts

-The Meander Upper Minnesota River Arts Crawl is a three-day art sale and tour of artists’ studios in Chippewa, Big Stone, Swift, Yellow Medicine and Lac qui Parle counties.
-The Upper Minnesota Valley Regional Development Commission is responsible for the financial, fundraising, admin., graphic design, marketing, networking and communications.
-The Meander reported an economic impact in over $111,920 of art sales in 2017.
+The Meander Upper Minnesota River Arts Crawl is a three-day art sale and tour of artists’ studios in Chippewa, Big Stone, Swift, Yellow Medicine, and Lac qui Parle counties.
+The Upper Minnesota Valley Regional Development Commission is responsible for the financial, fundraising, administration, graphic design, marketing, networking, and communications.
+The Meander reported an economic impact in over $108,108 of art sales in 2018.
 A modest estimation is that an additional $144,000 was brought into the region for the weekend.

 Revolving Loan Fund

 All MADO members provide Revolving Loan Fund (RLF) programs that have aided in the development of their region’s economy.
-As of the end of 2017, there has been a total of 1,382 loans through these programs totaling just over $83 million.
-These loans have leveraged approximately $514 million in private funds, and an additional $145 million in public funds.
-A total of 21,465 jobs have been created and retained as a result.
+As of July 2018, there has been a total of 1,386 loans through these programs, totaling just over $82 million.
+These loans have leveraged approximately $782 million in funds.
+A total of 24,000 jobs have been created and retained as a result.
 Please visit member websites to learn more about their RLF programs.

 The East Central Regional Development Commission‘s status as a federal economic development district, and a valuable collaboration with Pine Technical College and GPS 45:93, proved valuable in securing nearly $2.2 million recently toward the construction of the Entrepreneurship Center and Technology Business Incubator at Pine Technical College in Pine City.
 This project also represented a unique and successful financial partnership between DEED, PTC, and the federal EDA.
 The Center offers a number of professional services for startup business at free or reduced costs.
 The college’s customized training program is also co-located in the facility.
 Approximately 7,800 squ. ft. of adaptable “incubator” manufacturing space is available for new high-tech startup businesses.